-Servian: Singapore expansion driving digital transformation | Technology | Business Chief APAC

 Servian: Singapore expansion driving digital transformation

-Leading IT consultant in Australia - Servain - announces its plans to expand into Singapore to bring its expertise in cloud, data, machine learning, DevOps and cybersecurity to the region to drive digital transformation.
+Leading IT consultant in Australia - Servian - announces its plans to expand into Singapore to bring its expertise in cloud, data, machine learning, DevOps and cybersecurity to the region to drive digital transformation.

-Stressing the importance of digital transformation in helping to rebuild a new economy, Minister Chan Chun Sing at the stated that Singapore’s position in the world hangs on businesses’ ability to adapt, and that now is the time to re-engineer processes.
+Stressing the importance of digital transformation in helping to rebuild a new economy, Minister Chan Chun Sing at the stated that Singapore’s position in the world depends on businesses’ ability to adapt, and that now is the time to re-develop processes.

-Recent from the Development Bank of Singapore identified that the SOuth East Asian region is falling behind the US and UK when it comes to digital strategies.
-99% of businesses in the region believed they were facing external pressure to digital transform but face challenges including: the speed of change (80%), execution complexity (75%) and a lack of digital talent (64%).
+Recent from the Development Bank of Singapore identified that the South East Asian region is falling behind the US and UK when it comes to digital strategies.
+99% of businesses in the region believe they are facing external pressure to digital transform but face challenges including: the speed of change (80%), execution complexity (75%) and a lack of digital talent (64%).

 "Organisations recognise where they need to get to, they just don't seem to know how to get there.
 We work with our clients to deploy technology as an enabler, with cost-effective, data-driven, cloud-based solutions that help them evolve their business at speed,” commented Pete Gatt, Partner & Singapore Expansion Lead at Servian.